SkoolNotes/Taproot/2020MATH401/KBxMaffSSelfEval.md

 - I think that I understood the concepts well, and never resorted to a formulaic approach.
 - Without really ever being taught algebra, I'm glad to know that it is not really holding me back.
 - One goal for next semester is to continue to try and understand math conceptually.
-- While virtually always contributing in my breakout room (just like my other breakout room members), I did not always contribute to discussion in the main room.
-It's hard to do so in a Zoom environment, and I seek to
+- While virtually always contributing in my breakout room (just like my other breakout room members), I did not always contribute to discussions in the main room.
+It's hard to do so in a Zoom environment; I want to figure out how to overcome this challenge next semester.